jurgenwigg/py3S60/newcore/Doc/library/sys.rst

    This is a dictionary that maps module names to modules which have already been loaded.
 This can be manipulated to force reloading of modules and other tricks.
    However, replacing the dictionary will not necessarily work as expected and deleting essential items from the dictionary may cause Python to fail.
-If you want to iterate over this global dictionary always use ``sys.modules.copy()`` or ``tuple(sys.modules)`` to avoid exceptions as its size may change during iteration as a side effect of code or activity in other threads.

-.. data:: orig_argv

-   The list of the original command line arguments passed to the Python executable.

-   See also :data:`sys.argv`.

-   .. versionadded:: 3.10

 .. data:: path